Camp Terms & Conditions

 - All personal possessions including pets

-You must relocate at least 5 miles from your original camping area for at least five days if you are camped in a dispersed site.
+You must relocate at least five miles from your original camping area for at least five days if you are camped in a dispersed site.
 During those five days, you may visit any other Idaho Power lands, including parks.
 After the five days, you may return to your original area, if space is available.

 During your stay, you must use the appropriate sanitation facilities.
 Please remove your waste and trash when you leave.
 Help us maintain the incredible beauty of the area by leaving the site in better condition than when you found it.